Notices

 o If you don’t have air conditioning, you can seek relief from the heat in air-conditioned City buildings.

-o Anyone is welcome to visit the Somerville Public Libraries during their regular hours, some of which are also open Saturday and/or Sunday.
+o Anyone is welcome to visit the Somerville Public Libraries during their regular hours, some of which also have weekend hours.
 For locations and hours, visit somervillepubliclibrary.org.

-o Seniors are also welcome to visit Council on Aging Senior Centers, which offer a wide range of activities on weekdays.
+o Seniors are also welcome to visit Council on Aging Senior Centers on weekdays.
 For locations, hours, and activity information, visit somervillema.gov/coa.

 • Outdoor Water Features